AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 - When you no longer need the original collection and want to process or consume its elements.

 ### Using .collect()
-The `.collect()` method is a versatile tool that allows you to take the output of an iterator and collect it into a variety of collections, such as `Vec<T>`, `HashMap<K, V>`, or `HashSet<T>`.
+The `.collect()` method is a versatile tool that allows you to take the output of an iterator and collect it into a variety of collections, such as Vec&lt;T&gt;, HashMap&lt;K, V&gt;, or HashSet&lt;T&gt;.
 It’s often used at the end of an iterator chain to transform the processed elements back into a collection.
 This is especially useful when you are filtering, transforming, or modifying data during iteration.

 #### Collecting into a Vector
-You can use `.collect()` to create a new `Vec<T>` from an iterator.
+You can use `.collect()` to create a new Vec&lt;T&gt; from an iterator.
 This is helpful when you want to transform a collection into another one without modifying the original, or when you're applying operations like map or filter.

 Example: